The top women CEOs in America

 Lisa Su is a Taiwanese American executive who became the semiconductor company Advanced Micro Devices CEO in 2014, two years after joining the company.
 Previously she served as chief operating officer and senior vice president of AMD's global business units.
 With bachelor's, master's, and doctorate degrees in electrical engineering from the Massachusetts Institute of Technology, Su is known for her work on silicon technology for IBM.
 She is a widely recognized national and international name in the business world.

 - Company: Reinsurance Group of America

-Not on the 2016 list, Manning drove the Reinsurance Group of America to the 2017 Fortune 500 list after being taken on as CEO in January 2017.
-Her appointment led to RGA’s most successful year ever, growing revenue almost 11% from 2016 to 2017.
+Not on the 2016 list, Anna Manning drove the Reinsurance Group of America to the 2017 Fortune 500 list after assuming CEO in January 2017.
+Her appointment led to one of the company's most successful years, growing revenue by almost 11% from 2016 to 2017.
 From early 2021 to early 2022, revenues grew 14%.
 A graduate of the University of Toronto with a degree in actuarial science, Manning joined RGA in 2007 after 19 years with Towers Perrin.